ai/about-postcss/speech.md

 But PostCSS is not only to add something to your styles.
 PostCSS working awesome as CS linter.

-For example, Twitter wrote PostCSS plugin to lint their CSS for Twitter guidelines.
+For example, Twitter wrote a PostCSS plugin to lint their CSS for Twitter guidelines.
 They use modification of awesome BEM methodology.

 ---

-But PostCSS linters can be much smarter, that jshint or csslint.
+But PostCSS linters can be much smarter than jshint or csslint.

-Doiuse is a PostCSS plugin like a Autoprefixer.
-But it works in different way.
+Doiuse is a PostCSS plugin, like Autoprefixer.
+But it works in a different way.

 It takes Can I Use data and check do all your browsers support CSS that you write.
-Maybe your forgot that IE 9 doesn’t support flexbox?
+Maybe you've forgot that IE 9 doesn’t support flexbox?

 ---